 What can be done?

 Fortunately, the Founders provided checks and balances for every branch of government, including the judicial branch.
-Federal judges hold office only “during good Behaviour,” and if they violate that standard can be removed from the bench.
+Federal garage door broken boca raton hold office only “during good Behaviour,” and if they violate that standard can be removed from the bench.

 Judge Walker’s ruling is not “good Behaviour.”
 He has exceeded his constitutional authority and engaged in judicial tyranny.